What’s the Conflicts Resolution programme all about?

 Generic mitigation measures suggested to date include use of diversionary activity areas (in areas away from human habitation), use of bird electric fences (safe for kea), sprinklers, tarpaulins, bird repellents, netting as well as on-going education of complainants.
 The benefit of each of these methods is currently difficult to evaluate as kea are extremely mobile, and often visit conflict areas intermittently.
 Reason for absence is difficult to assess (ie other factors other than the mitigation method used may be contributing to kea not visiting the property).
 As such we do not know whether the methods used in each case have worked until we get a re-visitation and observations by the complainant can be made (ie objects are not damaged as a direct result of the mitigation method).

 Research into potential mitigation measures has been undertaken where appropriate during the year.
-These include trialing of repellents, electric fencing, acoustic bird scarers and activity areas.
+These include trialling of repellents, electric fencing, acoustic bird scarers and activity areas.
 To date nothing has shown significant success in removing birds from conflict areas.
-Removal of food and other attractants (soft furnishings and other property which can be manipulated where possible) appears to be the best method of stopping destructive behavior beginning in the first place.
+Removal of food and other attractants (soft furnishings and other property which can be manipulated where possible) appears to be the best method of stopping destructive behaviour beginning in the first place.

 Modifying wild kea behaviour has proven to be difficult.
 Kea are hardwired to be curious about new things in their environment and are destructive with the items they are able to manipulate.
 Resolving conflict is therefore largely about re-educating local communities about kea (status, numbers, uniqueness), kea behaviour (why they damage property, kea attractants, kea deterrents), and complainants own behaviour and practices around kea.
 In some cases this has resulted in better understanding of the issues facing kea and the role of local communities in protecting those birds remaining.